Rikki Hewitt is an Artist & Illustrator based in Bristol, UK.

 Much of Rikki’s practice aims to document and interpret topography and psychogeography through painting, drawing and printmaking.
 Graphic icons and motifs inspired by our natural and urbanised environments are integral to his image making.

 Shapes and patterns feature heavily in Rikki’s work.
-Brick walls, waves, flowers, rock formations, industrial equipment and religious iconography amongst other themes reoccur in different contexts throughout.
+Brick walls, waves, flowers, rock formations, industrial machinery and religious iconography amongst other themes reoccur in different contexts throughout.
 His visual language swings between abstraction and graphic compositions and often pattern-rich aesthetics synonymous with European Folk Art.

 His work has been featured in exhibitions in both London and Bristol.
 He has been the finalist in international illustration competitions, has been featured in digital arts magazines and has had his work featured on a limited edition record sleeve for Primal Scream.
-He is also affiliated with Bristol based store The DIY Supermarket and London based online creative platform DROOL.

 Exhibitions / Accolades